BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands/OselandsVersionNotes.md

+=============== [ 1.2.4 ] ===============

+	- Further fixed elemental tracers (provided to me by ZetaDaemon)

+	- Pyro Pete (Raid)
+		-Further increased movement speed from 600 to 1000 (vanilla value = 400)
+		-Reduced shield capacity to ~1/10th of its previous value -Increased max health by a little over 3x

+		*With these changes you'll be spending less time in phase 1 and more in phase 2 and makes him generally a more threatening presence since he can move around the arena easier

+	- Axton class mod changes

+		- Legendary Soldier
+			-Removed Impact and Healthy skill boosts

+		- Legendary Pointman
+			-Added Expertise and Resourceful skill boosts

+	- Maya class mod changes

+		- Legendary Siren
+			-Removed Mind's Eye skill boost

+	- Zer0 skill changes

+		- New skill added to tier 5 of Sniping: Arsenal -Increases bullet damage, grenade damage, rocket damage and melee damage (multiplicative) by 2% per point

+		- At 0ne with the Gun
+			-Reduced % mag size boost from 5% to 3% per point

+		- Death Mark
+			-Fixed skill not applying to nova damage

+		- C0nditi0n 0verl0ad
+			-Fixed the skill not providing skill tree passive bonuses when fully specced -Fixed skill not applying to nova damage

+	- Fixed Hyperius and Gee not being able to drop their Proof of a Hero relic

+	- Fixed E-Tech shield drop rates from badasses being much, much lower than intended -Now they are properly around 5% chance from their respective drop source (0.35x of the standard dedicated legendary chance, which is increased to 15% by default in Oselands).
+		 As a refresher:

+			- Berserker shield (Bandit) - Badass Psychos -Dealing or taking damage causes you enter a rage, gaining movement speed and life steal while your health drains quickly.

+			- Titan Heart Shield (Hyperion) - Badass Loaders -Grants increased max health, and adds 10% of your maximum health value as amp damage to all your shots

+			- Shatter Tank Shield (Pangolin) - Spiderant Kings/Queens (/their renamed versions in higher difficulties) -Reduces max health on top of the 0 capacity, but grants high flat health regen

+		== Unique item changes ==

+	- Added a new *E-Tech* class mod

+		*The idea for these is that each one will be shared across all characters rather than being character specific.
+		 Thus they do not boost skills but act more like secondary, powerful relics with activated effects and niche stats that you might not be able to get on a particular character otherwise

+		- Desperado
+			-Increased Crit damage
+			-Reduces base reload time of all of your guns by 0.5 seconds (i.e before reload speed boosts are taken into account) -Critically killing an enemy with a bullet gives +10% bullet damage, stacking indefinitely and losing all stacks upon getting a bullet kill that is not a crit.

+			-5% chance to drop from any badass enemy within Fink's Slaughterhouse while you are in UVHM.

+	- Red Hellion
+		-Fixed fire rate buff being completely broken

+	- Eraser (Carnage replacement)
+		-Updated the firing mode of the weapon to be much closer to what i originally had in mind for it much closer to the reference material as well, and just makes the gun way, way more manageable to use (explaining exact change is difficult via text.
+Just use it for yourself) -Removed crit bonus, highly increased base damage

+	- Shredifier
+		-Massively lowered fire rate and practically nullified the natural vladof barrel wind-up -Now gains 5% increased fire rate for 5 seconds when you hit an enemy, stacking infinitely -Now also has 50% chance to not consume ammo -Reduced base damage

+	- Hellfire
+		-Now has a *chance* on impact to create a fire explosion, rather than always dealing splash damage -Base damage is equal to 175% of the weapon's status damage -Impact damage dealt is considered Status Damage, and benefits from boosts to Status Damage -Benefits from 50% of your gun damage bonuses -Always applies a fire DoT

+		-Increased damage
+		-Highly increased status damage
+		-Made the weapon's standard status chance pretty much nonexistant -Slightly reduced fire rate

+	- World Piercer
+		-Fixed the weapon having unintentionally massively reduced damage

+	- Comically Large Blunderbuss
+		-Removed the weapon's ability to crit, now instead deals pure bullet splash damage when the bullets hit enemies
+			-Also fixed the weapon having unintentionally massively reduced damage

+		-Increased pellet count from 5 to 8 (so basically just a 60% damage increase) -Increased damage by ~50%
+		-Reduced mag size down to 1
+		-Massively improved reload speed
+		-Increased recoil for comedic effect
+		-Increased bullet speed by 50%

 =============== [ 1.2.3 ] ===============

 	- Further improved compatibility with BL2:Wonderlands and made it easier for me to update Oselands without needing